Mozilla Corporation: Notable events

 In April 2014, Chris Beard, the former chief marketing officer of Mozilla, was appointed interim CEO.
 Beard was named CEO on July 28 of the same year.

 On February 27, 2017, Mozilla acquired the bookmark manager and suggestion service Pocket.
 In accordance with Mozilla's history of operating as "open by default" and based on comments by Mozilla chief business officer Denelle Dixon-Thayer that Pocket would "become part of the Mozilla open source project", it was reported that Pocket would become open source.
 Prior to the acquisition, the startup behind Pocket operated it as a closed source, commercial service, and Mozilla published the source code that added a "Save to Pocket" feature to Firefox as open source.
 As of August 2020, Pocket remained closed source, while the extension remained open source.
 On May 22, 2025, Mozilla announced that it would shut down Pocket on July 8, 2025.
 Exports of user data would be available until October 8, 2025, when accounts would be deleted.

 In February 2017, Mozilla dissolved its IoT "Connected Devices" initiative, laying off around 50 employees, to focus on "Emerging Technologies" like AR, VR and Servo/Rust.

-On August 29, 2019, Mozilla and Chris Beard jointly announced that 2019 will be Beard's last year as CEO of Mozilla.
+On August 29, 2019, Mozilla and Chris Beard jointly announced that 2019 would be Beard's last year as CEO of Mozilla.
 In December, Mitchell Baker became the interim CEO, before being named CEO in April 2020.

 In January 2020, it was reported that Mozilla would be laying off 70 employees after the new revenue streams could not deliver the expected revenue quickly enough.
 In August 2020, Mozilla announced restructuring that will close down Mozilla operations in Taipei, Taiwan, and reduce Mozilla's workforce in the United States, Canada, Europe, Australia, and New Zealand.
 All together, about 250 people would be let go with severance packages and around 60 people would be reassigned to different projects or teams.
 Mozilla is "reducing investment in some areas such as developer tools, internal tooling, and platform feature development" and reorganizing "security/privacy products" to prioritize revenue-generating projects.
 Shortly after the announcement of staff cuts, Mozilla insiders leaked information that the Google search deal will be extended until 2023 instead of expiring in 2020, meaning the corporation financial state is stable.